Tuition, Fees, College Credit and Scholarships

-The Jazz Institute has a small number of partial scholarships—available in the form of tuition remission—for promising students who might not otherwise be able to attend.
-To apply for a partial scholarship, please fax (518-580-5548) or e-mail (email@example.com) the following information to Wendy Kercull after you have submitted your online application:
+The Jazz Institute offers partial scholarships—available in the form of tuition remission—to promising students who might not otherwise be able to attend.
+To apply for a partial scholarship, please upload the following materials at the time you submit your application.

 All scholarship applications will be considered on an individual basis.
 Requests for financial aid will not affect admission decisions.
-For questions, please contact Maria McColl, Office of the Dean of Special Programs, Skidmore College, at 518-580-5595 or email@example.com.
+For questions, please contact Maria McColl, Office of Special Programs, Skidmore College, at 518-580-5595 or email@example.com.

-Because faculty and staff salary commitments must be made in advance and the costs of plant operations are fixed, the College must follow a very limited refund policy.
-Details of this policy as it relates to tuition, room, and board follow.
-Appeals for refunds due to extenuating circumstances may be made in writing to the Program Director or the Dean of Special Programs.
+Because faculty and staff salary commitments must be made in advance and the costs of operations are fixed, the College must follow a very limited refund policy.
+Details of this policy as it relates to tuition and program fees follow.
+Appeals for refunds due to extenuating circumstances may be made in writing to the Program Director.

-If Skidmore College cancels a program, all fees will be refunded.
+If Skidmore College cancels a program all program fees will be refunded.

 - Tuition payments (less non-refundable $500 deposit) will be refunded if requested, in writing, by Monday, June 14, 2021.